 Katamura, Katie.
 Kunzro, Hari.
 Oct 2011.
 "Ryan Trecartin: In conversation" frieze.com https://frieze.com/article/ryan-trecartin-conversation

-The reason I have chosen this article, is that in a new way Trecartin is also repurposing cultural elements into a new form.
-The work is multifaceted and fractured, which I find relates to the digital and physical world we now inhabit.
-My own creative project is also making use of existing cultural signifiers and repurposing them, to place the viewer in a similar non-linier, fragmented cultural and psychological landscape.
+The reason I have chosen this article, is that much like myself Trecartin is also re-purposing cultural elements into a new form.
+My own creative project is also making use of existing cultural signifiers and re-purposing them, to place the viewer in a similar non-linear cultural and psychological landscape.
+I plan to further expand my performance based works, and use Trecartin as an inspirational influence to challenge what I am conveying and exploring with my art practice.

 This video commences with the artist Ryan Trecartin explaining his artwork and creative practice.
 He explains that he is trying to comment on how people are sculpting out a space with conversation, but without it being clear what they are saying, and how via non verbal communication somehow the meaning in these interactions is still conveyed.
 He creates works inspired by these kind of interactions and how to him they collectively create a thematic or singular didactic meaning.
 He then acts this out, and via multiple bodies communicates a singular concept.
 He then elaborates on the concept, in relation to his video artwork ‘The centre of Jenny’, he references social media, and how the interface dictates your engagement with others in a way, and raises the question ‘do you want to be in a hub, or do you want to be in an environment that has tools that you can use freely’, and expands that this is about free will.
 Characters are like reflected, fragmented versions of stereotypes.